Duckifo/livedash-API/docs/component-creation.md

 >!
 I recommend looking at how other components are structured, one of the most simple is the divider component and can be found *(~/dialogComponents/components/divider)*

+### component ascetics

+As the dashboard follows a color theme, it needs to change the color of the components.
+The way it does this is with tags, (find some more information in the APIs *~/theme/themeType* )

+To set the color of a component you add a tag to it with where it should be applied then the color that it should be separated by a "#", for instance:
+ To set the background of a frame in your component to red you would tag it with `bg#red` or foreground `fg#red`